LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-Chess-App.md

 * Device with OpenCL support (builds are linked to OpenCL version 2.0)
 * Expect a very long delay on the first start of the engine and when a different network size is tried.
 This happens because the OpenCL tuner needs to optimize its parameters to your device.

+## Download the right engine

 ### Official builds for the release candidate 0.24rc2

 |  Architecture   |  Eigen   | OpenBLAS  |   OpenCL   |
 |:----------------|:---------:|:---------:|:---------:|
 | armv7-a     |   -  |  [link](https://github.com/LeelaChessZero/lc0/releases/download/v0.24.0-rc2/lc0-android-armv7a)   |   -   |
 | aarch64     |   -  |  [link](https://github.com/LeelaChessZero/lc0/releases/download/v0.24.0-rc2/lc0-android-aarch64)   |   -   |

+More back-ends will be added as they are available.

 ### Unofficial builds for version 0.23